yale-cpsc-419-25sp/ButterRush/README.md

 ButterRush is hosted (https://butterrushyale.pythonanywhere.com/), but you can find instructions to run the application locally below:

-To run ButterRush, do `pip install -r requirements.txt`.
+To run ButterRush locally, do `pip install -r requirements.txt`.
 Then, delete the current database if it is present (which would be named `butterrush.db`) and run `python init_db.py` to initalize the database.
 Then, `python runserver.py [a valid port number]`.